tud-hri/joan/docs/modules-experimentmanager.md

 condition.

 The experiments are stored in a `json` file, which you can open in any text editor to check whether your experiment and conditions are to your liking.
-You can also alter these files to make changes to your experiment.
+You can also alter these files to make changes to your experiment in a text editor.

-In contrary to all other modules, the Experiment manager has no state machine and own process.
+In contrary to all other modules, the Experiment Manager has no state machine and own process.
 This is because the Experiment Manager does not run anything, it merely sets all setting for you to streamline your experiment.

+We've prepared a `example_experiment.json` file, which contains an example experiment.
+We added three conditions in which we change the hardware input controlling a car in CARLA, change the settings of the hardware input (a keyboard's sensitivities to steering) and we add another vehicle in CARLA.

 ---

 ## How do I use the Experiment Manager?

+### 0. Loading an existing experiment
+Once you are done creating your experiment, you can save it and load it at a later stage (hit the `Load experiment` button).

 ### 1. Creating a new experiment

 Creating and editing experiments can only be done if all modules are in the initialized state.
 This is because in that state all module settings are fixed.
 So